xbeat/Machine-Learning/README.md

 DSPy is a framework for building declarative language models and prompting-based systems.
 Optimizers play a crucial role in fine-tuning these models to achieve better performance.
 This presentation will explore various optimizers available in DSPy and their practical applications.

+## Regularization Techniques to Prevent Overfitting in Machine Learning

+Regularization in Machine Learning

+Regularization is a crucial technique in machine learning used to prevent overfitting.
+Overfitting occurs when a model learns the training data too well, including its noise and peculiarities, leading to poor performance on new, unseen data.
+Regularization adds a penalty to the model's loss function, encouraging simpler models that generalize better.

 ## Building Nadam Optimizer from Scratch in Python

 Introduction to Optimizers in Deep Learning